dotnet/EntityFramework.Docs/entity-framework/core/change-tracking/miscellaneous.md

 ## Working with default values

-EF Core allows a property to get its default value from the database when <xref:Microsoft.EntityFrameworkCore.DbContext.SaveChanges%2A> is called.
+EF Core allows a property to get its default value from the database when <xref:Microsoft.EntityFrameworkCore.DbContext.SaveChanges*> is called.
 Like with generated key values, EF Core will only use a default from the database if no value has been explicitly set.
 For example, consider the following entity type:

 <!--
     public class Token